Huseinaz/Recyclify/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

 > Recyclify is a mobile application designed to streamline the efforts of environmentalists.
 Our cutting-edge solution integrates advanced recycling technology, providing users with smart recycling containers equipped with advanced sensors.
-Our drivers will come to you when your container is nearly full, empowering users by eliminating the need to personally locate recycling centers or manage disposal logistics.
+Our drivers will come to you when your container is full, empowering users by eliminating the need to personally locate recycling centers or manage disposal logistics.

 > We believe in creating a greener future by empowering individuals to take simple yet impactful actions through our platform.